top of page

 The noun 'conquest' is derived from the verb 'conquer' and shares its etymological origins in the Latin word 'conquēstus,' which is formed from 'conquērere,' a combination of 'con-' meaning 'completely' and 'quērere' meaning 'to seek' or 'to obtain.'
 This etymology effectively conveys the essence of 'conquest' as the act of completely seeking or obtaining control over something, often through force, power, or strategic effort.
 It implies a successful and often hard-won acquisition or attainment of dominance.
 The term 'conquest' maintains its etymological connection to the concept of gaining mastery or control through determined action, emphasizing the idea of a triumphant acquisition or victory.

-Quiz: Find the meaning of conquest
+Quiz: Find the meaning of the noun conquest:

 Try Again!